MEDITECH and National Decision Support Company deliver solution for compliance with important federal mandate

 When combined with the years of experience working with major EMR vendors to refine the point of order integration CareSelect criteria sets improve population health, reduce variations and gaps in care and facilitate enterprise wide cost reductions.

-ACRselect is a comprehensive national standards clinical decision support database comprising over 3,000 clinical scenarios and 15,000 criteria that provides evidence-based decision support for the appropriate utilization of all medical imaging procedures.
-More than 300 volunteer physicians, representing more than 20 radiology and non-radiology specialty organizations, participate on the ACR AC expert panels, continuously updating these nationally transparent guidelines, and providing real-time access to the latest medical imaging decision support.
-National Decision Support Company is the exclusive licensing agent for ACR AC.
-Learn More –>
+ACR Select is a comprehensive, national standard based, clinical decision support database comprising over 3,000 clinical scenarios and 15,000 criteria.
+The platform provides evidence-based decision support for the appropriate utilization of all medical imaging procedures.
+More than 300 volunteer physicians, representing over 20 radiology and non-radiology specialty organizations, participate on the ACR AC expert panels to continuously update these nationally transparent guidelines, and provide real-time access to the latest medical imaging decision support.

 American College of Cardiology